haadiabatool/travel-tourism-frontend/README.md

 ### ❤️ Favorite Destinations

-Users can mark destinations as Favorites.
+Users can mark destinations as Favorites.<br>

-The favorite functionality allows users to:
+The favorite functionality allows users to:<br>

-- Add a destination to Favorites
+- Add a destination to Favorites<br>
-- Remove a destination from Favorites
+- Remove a destination from Favorites<br>
-- View all favorite destinations on a dedicated page
+- View all favorite destinations on a dedicated page<br>
-- Keep favorite selections stored using localStorage
+- Keep favorite selections stored using localStorage<br>

 ### ✈️ Planned Trips

-Users can add destinations to their Planned Trips.
+Users can add destinations to their Planned Trips.<br>

-The Planned Trips feature allows users to:
+The Planned Trips feature allows users to:<br>

--Add destinations to their travel plans
+- Add destinations to their travel plans<br>
--Remove destinations from planned trips
+- Remove destinations from planned trips<br>
--View all planned destinations on a dedicated page
+- View all planned destinations on a dedicated page<br>

+🔖 Saved Destinations

+Users can save destinations for later.<br>

+The Saved Destinations feature allows users to:<br>

+- Save destinations<br>
+- Remove saved destinations<br>
+- View saved destinations on a dedicated page<br>

 ### 📖 About Us Section<br>